Low-emission zone: Germany

 In Germany, an LEZ is called an environmental zone (Umweltzone).
 There are currently 47 LEZs in operation or in planning in Germany.
 The cities of Berlin, Cologne, Hanover, Mannheim and Stuttgart started LEZs in their respective central city areas in 2008 and more cities followed in the years after.

 Hong Kong

 Since the end of 2015, the Hong Kong Government has designated three major junctions in Central, Causeway Bay and Mong Kok as low emission zone for franchised buses.
 For bus routes entering the three zones, franchised bus operators are required to use only buses meeting emission standards of Euro IV or above except when necessary.
 The LEZ scheme does not cover vehicles other than franchised buses.
 As of 31 December 2019, the standard for entry into the LEZ has been increased to Euro V.

+Indonesia

+The first LEZ in Indonesia is implemented at the old downtown of Jakarta, the Kota Tua Jakarta.
+It was first implemented on 8 February 2021 after having a trial run from 18-23 December 2020.
+The city government chose Kota Tua Jakarta as an LEZ in order to reduce air pollution on the site due to its rich historical value.
+Air pollution is concerned to damage the structure of old buildings within the site.
+The LEZ implementation is permanent and only TransJakarta buses, bicycles, pedestrians, and vehicles with special marker are allowed to enter the streets of the old town.

+Beside that, LEZ is also implemented at the surrounding area of Tebet Eco Park in South Jakarta.
+Unlike the previous one in Kota Tua, LEZ in Tebet Eco Park is only implemented on weekends and public holidays.
+Residents or workers in the surrounding area of the park have to place a sticker with QR code on their vehicle.

 Italy

 Italy has LEZs that are applicable to all vehicles.

 There are combined LEZs and urban road tolling schemes in Milan and Palermo as well as low emission zones with differing standards and time periods.
 The latter are mainly found in north Italy, but also in mid Italy and Sicily.
 Some limited traffic zones are also aimed at limiting pollution levels.